Kalyzee/react-native-gstreamer/docs/README.md

 | play()                      | Plays the current media (Alias for setGstState to GstState.PLAYING)                                            |
 | pause()                     | Pauses the current media (Alias for setGstState to GstState.PAUSED)                                            |
 | stop()                      | Stops the current media (Alias for setGstState to GstState.READY)                                              |

-### IOS

-#### Dependencies

-You need <b>xcode</b> to build anything.
-You also need the GStreamer framework.
-To do so, please download and install the latest avaliable from https://gstreamer.freedesktop.org/data/pkg/ios/